maximthomas/blazewall/README.md

 -d \
 ./main -yc /app/config/gateway-config.yaml
 ```
-And check if protected service could be accessed via gateway `http://example.com:8080`
+And check if the protected service can be accessed via gateway `http://example.com:8080`.

 ### Configure **auth-service**

 Create or auth-service yaml configuration `auth-config.yaml` file.
-You can find sample configuration in [auth-config-test.yaml](./auth-service/config/auth-config-test.yaml):
+You can find a configuration sample in [auth-config-test.yaml](./auth-service/config/auth-config-test.yaml):

 ```yaml
 realms: #set of realms